 In this episode of the Inside the Strategy Room podcast, Erik Roth, who leads McKinsey’s innovation work globally, talks with Anjali Sud, CEO of Vimeo, about her experience reinventing the online video platform’s business model.
 It is the fifth episode in the ongoing series, which features interviews with leading innovators across a range of sectors.
 This is an edited transcript of the podcast.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Podcasts.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Erik Roth: Can you first explain what exactly Vimeo is and does?

 Anjali Sud: Vimeo is the world’s largest professional video platform and community.
 We are not a competitor of YouTube.
 We are not a viewing destination.
 We are a platform that helps anyone create and distribute video anywhere on the internet.
 We think of ourselves as the mission control powering every professional team in the world that wants to communicate using video.
 As you can imagine, that has become more relevant during the pandemic.

 Erik Roth: Let’s talk about your journey.
 Where did you start and how did you get to Vimeo?